-- When the basics have been learnt, build the new knitter’s confidence with small projects such as scarves, toys and covers for gadgets such as phones or music players.
-Knitting for Children by Claire Mongomerie has 35 simple knitting projects for kids.
+- When the basics have been learnt, build the new knitter’s confidence with small projects such as scarves, handwarmers, toys and covers for gadgets such as tablets, phones or music players.
+Once they have moved beyond square items they could try some of the patterns in Knitting for Children by Claire Mongomerie, which has 35 simple knitting projects for kids.

 Mary Thomas, author of ‘The Mary Thomas Knitting Book’, one of the first knitting bestsellers, advises that "knitting should be done thoughtfully...that is its charm to our generation, who live with a wild helter-skelter of speed."

 If that was the feeling in 1938, imagine the benefits today, when our world changes faster than Mary Thomas could ever have imagined.